NitinSatpal/School-Management-System/README.md

 $ npm install gulp -g
 ```

-* Grunt - (Optional) You're going to use the [Grunt Task Runner](http://gruntjs.com/) to automate your development process.
+* Grunt - I am using [Grunt Task Runner](http://gruntjs.com/) to automate development process as well as to run the app.

 ```bash
 $ npm install -g grunt-cli